 Mark Thomas Gibson's personal lens on American culture stems from his multipartite viewpoint as an artist—as a Black male, a professor, and an American history buff.
 These myriad and often colliding perspectives fuel his exploration of contemporary culture through languages of painting and drawing, revealing a vision of a dystopic America where every viewer is implicated as a potential character within the story.
-Gibson will use his time at Princeton as a Hodder Fellow to explore the aftermath of the 2020 Presidential Election through drawing, painting, and printmaking, while working toward the completion of a new artist’s book.
+Gibson used his time at Princeton as a 2021-22 Hodder Fellow to explore the aftermath of the 2020 Presidential Election through drawing, painting, and printmaking, while working toward the completion of a new artist’s book.

 Gibson received his B.F.A. from The Cooper Union in 2002 and his M.F.A. from Yale School of Art in 2013.
 He is represented by Fredericks & Freiser in New York, M+B in Los Angeles and Loyal in Stockholm.
 In 2016 he co-curated the traveling exhibition Black Pulp! with William Villalongo.
 He has released two books, Some Monsters Loom Large (2016) and Early Retirement (2017).
-The recipient of a 2021 Pew Fellowship, Gibson is currently an assistant professor at Tyler School of Art and Architecture at Temple University and lives and works in Philadelphia, Pennsylvania.
+The recipient of a 2021 Pew Fellowship and a 2022 Guggenheim Fellowship, Gibson is currently an assistant professor at Tyler School of Art and Architecture at Temple University and lives and works in Philadelphia, Pennsylvania.

 NEWS + LINKS